Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

 - Porter is averaging 7.3 three-point field goal attempts per game this season, which is 17.7% of his team's tries from beyond the arc.

-- Porter's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Porter's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- The Heat are the second-best defensive squad in the league, conceding 109.8 points per game.
+- Conceding 109.8 points per contest, the Heat are the second-ranked squad in the NBA on defense.

-- On the boards, the Heat are ranked sixth in the league, allowing 41.9 rebounds per contest.
+- The Heat are the sixth-ranked squad in the league, conceding 41.9 rebounds per contest.

 Michael Porter Jr. vs. the Heat